 - This test uses a flexible small scope to look at the lower part of your colon.
 Because it only looks at the last one-third of the large intestine (colon), it may miss some cancers.

 - A stool test and sigmoidoscopy should be used together.

-- Double-contrast barium enemy, a special x-ray of the large intestine, which includes the colon and rectum
+- Double-contrast barium enema is a special x-ray of the large intestine that looks at the colon and rectum

 - Colonoscopy every 10 years